-Remark 1.31 (From a nonnegative matrix to its associated digraphs).
-Given a nonnegative $n \times n$ matrix A, its associated weighted digraph is the weighted digraph with nodes $\{1, \ldots, n\}$, and weighted adjacency matrix A. The unweighted version of this weighted digraph is called the associated digraph.
+Remark 1.33 (From a nonnegative matrix to its associated digraphs).
+Given a nonnegative $n \times n$ matrix A, its associated weighted digraph is the weighted digraph with nodes $\{1, \ldots, n\}$ , and weighted adjacency matrix A. The unweighted version of this weighted digraph is called the associated digraph.
 The following statements are analogues of the previous lemmas:

-- (i) if A is stochastic, then its associated digraph has weighted out-degree matrix equal to I_n ; - (ii) if A is doubly stochastic, then its associated weighted digraph is weightbalanced and, additionally, both in-degree and out-degree matrices are equal to I_n ; - (iii) A is irreducible if and only if its associated weighted digraph is strongly connected.
+- (i) If A is stochastic, then its associated digraph has weighted outdegree matrix equal to $I_n$ ; - (ii) if A is doubly stochastic, then its associated weighted digraph is weight-balanced and, additionally, both in-degree and out-degree matrices are equal to $I_n$ ; and - (iii) A is irreducible if and only if its associated weighted digraph is strongly connected.

-Finally, to conclude this section, we study a third relevant matrix associated to a digraph, called the Laplacian matrix.
-The Laplacian matrix of the weighted digraph G is
+So far we have analyzed in detail the properties of adjacency matrices.
+We conclude this section by studying a second relevant matrix associated to a digraph, called the Laplacian matrix.
+The $Laplacian\ matrix$ of the weighted digraph G is